OpenEvalProject/evals/manuscripts/elife-62928/v2/manuscript.md

 It is well established that obesity promotes insulin resistance and T2D (Saltiel and Kahn, 2001; Xu et al., 2003).
 Thus, to further explore the effects of TDCA/valine treatment on obesity-associated insulin resistance and T2D, we assessed the capacity for glucose tolerance.
 DIO mice treated with TDCA/valine displayed a complete reversal of obesity-related insulin resistance comparable to lean controls.
 Notably, beneficial metabolic effects subsequent to TDCA/valine were analogous to those observed in DIO mice following SGx (Figure 3F).

-## Treatment with TDCA/valine induces weight loss through altered feeding behavior in the absence of physical dysfunction
+### Treatment with TDCA/valine induces weight loss through altered feeding behavior in the absence of physical dysfunction

 Growing evidence suggests a decreased food intake as critical for the long-term weight reduction subsequent to SGx (Stefater et al., 2012).
 Hypothesizing that TDCA/valine treatment may mimic SGx-induced weight loss, we next assessed calorimetric and metabolic parameters of DIO mice receiving daily injections of either TDCA/valine or PBS using a Comprehensive Lab Animal Monitoring System (CLAMS).
 While cumulative energy intake and the hourly food intake significantly declined in TDCA/valine-treated animals compared to PBS-treated controls (Figure 4A,B), hourly measured energy expenditure and the measured total activity did not change during treatment (Figure 4B,C).

 ![Figure 4.](https://cdn.elifesciences.org/articles/62928/elife-62928-fig4-v2.jpg)

 **Figure 4.:** Twelve DIO mice (control = 6, treatment = 6) were placed into the Columbus Instruments’ Comprehensive Lab Animal Monitoring System (CLAMS) for 6 days.
 Time graphs represent hourly averages throughout the experiment.
 Shaded regions represent the 12 hr dark photoperiod.
 After 1 day of acclimation (not shown), injections of TDCA/valine were performed at 2 p.m. for 5 days.
 This experiment monitored (A) cumulative energy intake (B) hourly food intake, (C) energy expenditure, (D) locomotor activity, (E) respiratory exchange ratio, and (F) energy balance (energy intake minus energy expenditure).
 Results are representative of at least three independent experiments.
 Statistical significance was determined by analysis of variance (ANOVA) using total mass as the covariate.
 Error bars represent SEM.
 Asterisks indicate p-values: *p < 0.05, **p < 0.01.
-Only significant values are shown (n = 6 animals/group).Figure 4—source data 1.Figure 4.
+Only significant values are shown (n = 6 animals/group).

 Moreover, the respiratory exchange ratio and energy balance of TDCA/valine-treated obese animals significantly declined, supporting the significance of fatty acids for energy metabolism (Figure 4E,F).
 Of note, read-outs had not been impacted by the circadian cycle as comparable results were obtained during light and dark periods.
 Intriguingly, our data on weight loss induced by TDCA/valine were neither linked to a typical food-seeking behavior in response to fasting nor to unspecific toxic side effects of the applied metabolites.
 Instead, treatment with TDCA/valine specifically targeted feeding behavior while leaving locomotor activity and energy expenditure unaffected thus generating a negative energy balance.

-## TDCA/valine-induced weight loss is mediated through suppression of hypothalamic levels of orexigenic MCH
+### TDCA/valine-induced weight loss is mediated through suppression of hypothalamic levels of orexigenic MCH

 After detecting reduced feeding behavior and preserved energy expenditure linked to TDCA/valine-associated weight loss, we next analyzed hypothalamic peptides that are involved in regulation of appetite and energy homeostasis while treating animals with TDCA/valine.
 To this end, we isolated hypothalamus tissue from acute brain slices and analyzed mRNA levels of neuroendocrine regulators (AgRP, CART, MCH, NPY, POMC) by real-time PCR (RT-PCR), comparing expression in fed versus fasted animals.
 Our analysis revealed a substantial attenuation in the increase of MCH with fasting following TDCA/valine treatment (Figure 5A).
 Obese animals treated with PBS and fasted for 12 hr prior to procurement of hypothalamus tissue showed a pronounced increase in MCH levels, findings that were in line with the orexigenic effects of this neuropeptide.
 In TDCA/valine-treated obese animals, however, MCH-increase was not observed, suggesting an effect of TDCA/valine on the regulation of hypothalamic MCH expression (Figure 5A).
 Notably, MCH has been shown to centrally promote food intake, augment anabolic energy regulation (Hervieu, 2003; Pissios and Maratos-Flier, 2003; Shimada et al., 1998), and increase body weight in experimental models (Della-Zuana et al., 2002).

 ![Figure 5.](https://cdn.elifesciences.org/articles/62928/elife-62928-fig5-v2.jpg)

 **Figure 5.:** (A) Lean and diet-induced obese (DIO) mice were treated daily with either PBS or T and V. Two groups of T and V-treated DIO mice were subjected to 12 hr fasting before tissue procurement.
 After 2 weeks, all mice were sacrificed, hypothalamus tissue dissected, and RNA levels of POMC, CART, NPY, AgRP, and MCH measured by real-time PCR (RT-PCR).
 (B) DIO mice were subjected to daily intraperitoneal (i.p.) injection of T and V, oral administration of MCH receptor one inhibitor (MCHR1-I), or a combined treatment of both, T and V + MCHR1-I for a course of 2 weeks.
 Body weight and food consumption was measured and expressed as a contingency plot displaying total weight, percentage of starting weight, and food consumption per mouse.
 (C) DIO rats were subjected to combined i.p.
 TDCA/valine injection and intracerebral administration of recombinant MCH and weight loss was monitored for 2 weeks.
 Results are representative of at least three independent experiments.
 Column plots display mean with standard deviation.
 Statistical significance was determined using one-way analysis of variance (ANOVA).
 Asterisks indicate p-values: *p < 0.05, **p < 0.01, and ***p < 0.001.
-Only significant values are shown (n = 5–7 animals/group).Figure 5—source data 1.Figure 5.
+Only significant values are shown (n = 5–7 animals/group).

 To analyze the effect of TDCA/valine on MCH-regulated appetite and energy homeostasis in vivo, we made use of an MCHR1-I (Igawa et al., 2016).
 Treatment with MCHR1-I in DIO-obese mice led to decreased food intake and subsequent weight loss (Figure 5B).
 More importantly, simultaneous treatment with both MCHR1-I and TDCA/valine did not further reduce food intake or promote additional weight loss in DIO mice, suggesting that effects of TDCA/valine are, at least in part, mediated through suppression of hypothalamic levels of MCH.